oscartbeaumont/website/source/_posts/Robocup-Australia-2019-Raspberry-Pi-Adventures.md

 #tags:
 ---

+# Please Note This Post/Project is Incomplete And Will Be Updated Until I Finish The Project Around Mid 2019

 I am embarking on the project of building a robot for the [Australian RoboCup Junior](https://www.robocupjunior.org.au/rescue) 2019 Open Rescue division.
 This is a project I have been interested in doing and playing around with over the last 2 years.
 I want to do it because of the problems I have encountered with the Mindstorms EV3 robotics platform.
 This blog post is going to be my documentation as I do the project.
 It will contain information about how the robot works and how I went about building it.

 #### Handy Terminology: